Skip to main content

 Page Components

-- Experiment header: Shows the current state (Waiting, Running, Stopped) and evaluation period
+1. Experiment header: Shows the current state (Waiting, Running, Stopped), the evaluation period, and the total number of users in the experiment

 Evaluation Metrics